redux-saga/redux-saga/README.md

 }
 ```

-Note that using `yield*` will cause the JavaScript runtime to *flatten* the whole sequence.
+Note that using `yield*` will cause the JavaScript runtime to *spread* the whole sequence.
-i.e. the resulting iterator (`game()` return value) will yield all values from the nested
+The resulting iterator (from `game()`) will yield all values from the nested
 iterators.
-A more powerful alternative is to use the generic middleware composition mechanism.
+A more powerful alternative is to use the more generic middleware composition mechanism.

 #Composing Sagas

 While using `yield*` provides an idiomatic way of compositing Sagas.
 The approach has some limits:

-- You'll likely to test nested generators separately.
-This leads to test duplication because when
+- You'll likely want to test nested generators separately.
+This leads to some duplication because when
 testing the main generator you'll have to iterate again on all the nested generators.
 This
-can be achieved by making the nested tests reusable but the tests will still take more time to execute.
+can be achieved by reusing the tests for sub-generators inside the main test but this introduce
+more boilerplate inside your tests besides the overhead of the repeated execution.
+All we want is to
+test that the main task yields to the correct subtask not actually execute it.

-- More importantly, `yield*` allows only for sequential composition of generators, you can only
+- More importantly, `yield*` allows only for sequential composition of tasks, you can only
 yield* to one generator at a time.
 But there can be use cases when you want to launch multiple
-operations in parallel.
-You spawn multiple Sagas in the background and resumes when all the spawned
-Sagas are done.

-The Saga middleware offers an alternative way of composition using the simple `yield` statement.
+tasks in parallel, and wait for them all to terminate in order to progress.

+You can simply use `yield subtask()`.
+When yielding a call to a generator, the Saga
+will wait for the generator to terminate before progressing.
+And resumes then with the
+returned value (or throws if an error propagates from the subtask).

 ```javascript
 function* fetchPosts() {